aniknohan/phishing-email-investigation-soc-portfolio/README.md

 Overall, the project demonstrates practical experience with **phishing investigation, IOC extraction, evidence correlation, malicious HTML analysis, network-request analysis, MITRE ATT&CK mapping, incident-response methodology, and technical security documentation**.

+---

+## Disclaimer

+This repository is for defensive cybersecurity education and portfolio demonstration only.
+Do not execute suspicious attachments or directly browse suspicious links from a production workstation.
+Follow your organization’s policies and use isolated, authorized analysis environments.

+---

 ## Author

 **Anik Nohan**